princekeshri22/passwordgen/README.md

 python seepass.py

-Thankyou Hope You will like it...
-I am newbie in Python 😅
+Thankyou Hope You will like it...This is my first Python Script 😅